plaid/pattern/server/README.md

 ### Preventing item duplication

-Plaid does not prevent item duplication.
+By default, Plaid Link will let a user link to the same institution multiple times.
+Some developers prefer disallowing duplicate account linkages because duplicate connections still come at an additional cost.
 It is entirely possible for a user to create multiple items linked to the same financial institution.
 In practice, you probably want to prevent this.
 The easiest way to do this is to check the institution id of a newly created item before performing the token exchange and storing the item.
 For an example of this, see the [root items route][items-routes].

 ### Using webhooks to update transaction data